“I think of art as something you pursue by proposing ideas and asking questions, and as an artist, Denis is a leader in that pursuit.”

-As immense as Denis’ talent is, it seems to be matched by his gift for nurturing and supporting those around him.
-Ask anyone who knows him, listen to any of his interviews, and you’ll quickly find evidence of Denis’ humility and generosity.
+As immense as his talent is, it seems to be matched by his gift for nurturing and supporting those around him.
+Ask anyone who knows him, listen to any of his interviews, and you’ll quickly find evidence of his humility and generosity.
 He’s always driven to earn the credit he receives and is quick to share it with others where it’s due.

 That attitude hasn’t gone unrewarded.
 Many of the industry’s best have returned to collaborate on multiple Denis Villeneuve films, from cinematographer Roger Deakins (Prisoners, Sicario, Blade Runner 2049) to actor Jake Gyllenhaal (Enemy, Prisoners, the upcoming The Son) to composer Jóhann Jóhannsson (Prisoners, Sicario, Arrival, Blade Runner 2049).

-His team also frequently includes sound designer/editor Sylvain Bellemare (Incendies, Arrival), storyboard artist Sam Hudecki (Enemy, Prisoners, Sicario, Arrival, Blade Runner 2049) and production designer Patrice Vermette (Enemy, Prisoners, Sicario, Arrival), three invaluable crewmembers whose artistic magic has been integral to shaping several of Denis’ films.
-To hear them tell it, the pleasure has been all theirs—thanks largely to the fact that, on top of everything else, Denis is fundamentally a wonderful, kind and giving human being.
+His team also frequently includes sound designer/editor Sylvain Bellemare (Incendies, Arrival), storyboard artist and Kickass Canadian Sam Hudecki (Enemy, Prisoners, Sicario, Arrival, Blade Runner 2049), and production designer Patrice Vermette (Enemy, Prisoners, Sicario, Arrival), three invaluable crewmembers whose artistic magic has been integral to shaping several of his films.
+To hear them tell it, the pleasure has been all theirs—thanks largely to the fact that, on top of everything else, he is fundamentally a wonderful, kind and giving human being.

 “Denis is a great poet,” says Patrice.
 “He’s über-creative, he’s curious, like all of his team members.
 But one of the best things about him is that he’s also a guy who listens.”